muratk5n/thirdwave/en/README.md

 ---

-Politico: "Senate Majority Leader Chuck Schumer and Sen. Joe Manchin salvaged a deal on Wednesday for a bill..devoting hundreds of billions of dollars to clean energy technologies...
+Politico: "Senate Majority Leader Chuck Schumer and Sen. Joe Manchin salvaged a deal on Wednesday for a bill.. devoting hundreds of billions of dollars to clean energy technologies...

 The figure is roughly in line with funding levels discussed earlier in July among Senate Democrats that called for about $300 billion in tax